 11. Stay at the 21c Museum Hotel

 Contemporary art is the main focus of 21c.
-The museum seeks to provide a 75,000-square foot platform to emerging 21st century artists.
+The museum seeks to provide a 75,000-square foot platform to emerging 21st-century artists.

 Luftwerk’s Linear Sky is one of the art installations that are hard to miss here.
-As you pass through the entrance hallway, you get treated to an optical illusion which makes use of multi-colored LED lights.
+As you pass through the entrance hallway, you get treated to an optical illusion that makes use of multi-colored LED lights.

 The 21c Museum Hotel has other branches in many of the best places to visit in the US, including Chicago.

 12. Eat at the Power and Light District

 Eating and drinking your heart out are among the fun things to do in Kansas City – and there is arguably a no better place to do these than at the Power and Light District.